-Carbon-neutral shipping is the term used to describe the shipment of goods where the release of carbon dioxide into the atmosphere equals the amount of carbon dioxide that is sequestered or offset.
+Put, carbon neutral shipment is the term used to describe the shipment of goods where the release of carbon dioxide into the atmosphere equals the amount of isolated carbon dioxide.

-Electric vehicles are becoming increasingly prevalent in the shipping industry, as they are more efficient and emit far less pollution than traditional diesel-powered vehicles.
-Similarly, wind and solar energy can power ships, although this option is not yet widely available.
+Electric vehicles are becoming increasingly prevalent in the shipping industry, as they are more efficient and cost-effective since they don’t use fuel and emit far less pollution than traditional diesel-powered vehicles.

 Why Should My Business Offer Carbon Neutral Shipments?

 As a delivery business owner, understanding what is a carbon neutral delivery is the first step in the right direction towards net zero carbon dioxide emissions.
 The next step is knowing why your business should offer it.
 From reducing carbon footprint to reducing shipping costs and creating a more sustainable supply chain, there are several benefits of CO2 neutral shipping to your business.

 As businesses become more aware of the environmental effects of CO2 and the need to reduce their carbon footprint, many are looking for ways to ship their products more sustainably.